Agency Workers Regulations ensure agency staff receive equal treatment to staff recruited directly.

 Comprehensive guidance is available on the Department of Business, Energy and Industrial Strategy section of the GOV.UK website.
 Our frequently asked questions section answers the most commonly asked questions by employers.

-The Chartered Institute of Personnel Development (CIPD) has a free guide for employers on the Agency Workers Regulations 2010.
-You can download a copy from their website, however, you must first register (free) to access this information.
+The Chartered Institute of Personnel Development (CIPD) has lots of information for employers on the Agency Workers Regulations 2010.
+You can download various factsheets and information from their website, however, you must first register (free) to access this information.